cmstas/Software/dataMCplotMaker/README.md

   - --setMinimum X: change the y-axis minimum from its default value (originally chosen to be 90% of the smallest bin's height on the bottom background)
   - --legendUp X: move the legend up by X (number from 0 to 1; you probably want around 0.05), negative numbers to move it down
   - --legendRight X: move the legend to the right by X (number from 0 to 1; you probably want around 0.05), negative numbers to move it to the left
-  - --legendTextSize X: change the legend text size from its default value of 0.04
+  - --legendTextSize X: change the legend text size from its default value of 0.035
   - --divHalf: reduce the number of x-axis divisions by half
   - --nDivisions X: change the number of x-axis divisions to X, where X = number of primary divisions + 100*number of secondary divisions + 10000*number of tertiary divisions; positive to allow it to optimize (strongly recommended), negative to require it to use your values
   - --noLegend: to suppress the legend
   - --png: to make output as png rather than pdf (must specify output name)
   - --dataColor: to change the data color to something other than black
   - --drawDots: to draw the backgrounds as dots rather than lines (recommended only for ratios like fake or flip rates)
-  - --percentage: to show the percentage of the integral of each MC plot contributing to the total background
+  - --showPercentage: to show the percentage of the integral of each MC plot contributing to the total background
   - --errHistAtBottom: to make the Data/MC comparison histogram at the bottom
+  - --noOutput: if by any chance you don't want an output to file

 Example:
 ````